Korazim National Park presents an ancient town with a beautiful synagogue several kilometers north of the Sea of

 At Korazim National Park

-Here is a view from Korazim National Park towards the Sea of Galilee:
+Here is a view from Korazim National Park toward the Sea of Galilee:

 As you enter the park, you can see many remains.
 Many of the remains are made of black basalt, the region’s most common stone: